I’ve defended hundreds of LGBTI people arrested in Uganda. Our laws must change – but we need public acceptance too

 I hope I live to see true acceptance, but at the moment our work is contentious and intimidation keeps happening.
 Our offices have been broken into twice, in 2017 and 2018.
 Staff homes too.
 Last year, someone broke into my home and took my work laptop and phone.

 Perhaps someone had got an attendance list from a workshop and were hoping to blackmail and extort us.
 Maybe they just guessed I would leave my home at that time.
 I didn’t see anyone, but you never know.
-Though intimidating things keep happening, we are resilient.
+Although intimidating things keep happening, we are resilient.